eoinmcg/create-js13k-littlejs/README.md

 final, compressed game, ready for submission to js13kGames.

 * `npm run deploy`: Publishes to github pages, allowing you to share your game.
+Note: You must host your project on github for this.
+Further details can be found found in your poject's `README.md`.

 * In game: [alt] + [g] to create an animated gif of your game.